oleg-kuzmin/work/MARKDOWN/readme.md

 **project checked by code reviewer**

-> There are brief files and a checklist in the this repository
+> There is checklist in the this repository

 * [Link to Figma](https://www.figma.com/file/5S2WSbEFL6awjVWJ0NWL8Q/Sprint-3_-Russia-_-desktop-mobile?node-id=28503%3A0)